 Since our code can already handle drawing digits lower than 5, we could just call it right from there!

 It may look weird to define something in terms of itself, but that's actually very common practice in programming!

 You can now test the newly extended block for all digits between 0 and 9, but making sure to clear the display between drawing each one:

-If you have tried all the values, you'll have noticed that those that 5 does not work!
+If you have tried all the values, you'll have noticed that 5 does not work!
 Keep on reading to learn how to fix this issue.

 Drawing All of Them

 If we were to continue the trend to draw digits between 10 and 15, this is the kind of code that we may come up with: